Detecting and diagnosing prior and likelihood sensitivity with power-scaling: Case studies

 This is a clear example of how power-scaling sensitivity analysis can detect and diagnose prior-data conflict.
 Unintentionally informative priors resulted in the conflict, which could not be detected by only inspecting the posterior estimates of the base model.
 Once detected and diagnosed, the model could be adjusted and analysis could proceed.
 It is important to emphasise that the model was modified as the original priors were \emph{unintentionally} informative.
-If the original priors had been manually specified based on prior knowledge, it may not have been appropriate to modify the priors after observing the sensitivity. \FloatBarrier
+If the original priors had been manually specified based on prior knowledge, it may not have been appropriate to modify the priors after observing the sensitivity, as the precise prior specification would be an inherent part of the model.